-- Article 45 (1) If a custodial trust company falls under one of the following items, the Prime Minister may rescind its Article 7, paragraph (1) registration or may order the suspension of all or part of its operations during a fixed period of no longer than six months: - (i) it comes to fall under one of Article 5, paragraph (2), item (i) or items (iv) through (vi) of that paragraph; - (ii) it comes to fall under one of Article 10, paragraph (1), items (ii) through (v); - (iii) it is discovered to have gained its Article 7, paragraph (1) registration by wrongful means; - (iv) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (v) it acts in a way that harms the public interest. - (2) If the director, executive officer, accounting advisor, or company auditor of a custodial trust company comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (iv) of the preceding paragraph, the Prime Minister may order the custodial trust company to dismiss that director, executive officer, accounting advisor, or company auditor.
+- Article 45 (1) If a custodial trust company falls under one of the following items, the Prime Minister may revoke its registration as referred to in Article 7, paragraph (1) or may order the suspension of all or part of its operations during a fixed period of no longer than six months: - (i) it comes to fall under one of Article 5, paragraph (2), item (i) or items (iv) through (vi) of that paragraph; - (ii) it comes to fall under one of Article 10, paragraph (1), items (ii) through (v); - (iii) it is discovered to have gained its registration as referred to in Article 7, paragraph (1) by wrongful means; - (iv) it violates a law or regulation or a disposition by the Prime Minister which is based on a law or regulation; - (v) it acts in a way that harms the public interest. - (2) If the director, executive officer, accounting advisor, or company auditor of a custodial trust company comes to fall under one of clauses (a) through (h) of Article 5, paragraph (2), item (viii) or engages in conduct that falls under item (iv) of the preceding paragraph, the Prime Minister may order the custodial trust company to dismiss that director, executive officer, accounting advisor, or company auditor.

-(Loss of Validity of Licensing or Registration)
+(Loss of Validity of License or Registration)

-- Article 46 (1) A trust company's Article 3 licensing or Article 7, paragraph (1) registration ceases to be valid if the trust company comes to fall under one of the items of Article 41, paragraph (2). - (2) A trust company's Article 3 licensing ceases to be valid if the trust company (other than a custodial trust company) is registered as referred to in Article 7, paragraph (1) or Article 52, paragraph (1). - (3) A custodial trust company's Article 7, paragraph (1) registration ceases to be valid if the custodial trust company is licensed as referred to in Article 3 or is registered as referred to in Article 52, paragraph (1).
+- Article 46 (1) A trust company's license as referred to in Article 3 or registration as referred to in Article 7, paragraph (1) ceases to be valid if the trust company comes to fall under one of the items of Article 41, paragraph (2). - (2) A trust company's license as referred to in Article 3 ceases to be valid if the trust company (other than a custodial trust company) is registered as referred to in Article 7, paragraph (1) or Article 52, paragraph (1). - (3) A custodial trust company's registration as referred to in Article 7, paragraph(1) ceases to be valid if the custodial trust company is licensed as referred to in Article 3 or is registered as referred to in Article 52, paragraph (1).